 These are some identities with which I lead, not to encamp myself into categorization but rather locate myself socially and dynamically:

-Writer, educator, beekeeper, witch, performer, community builder, gardener, wounded healer.
+I’m an educator, coach, beekeeper, animist, community builder, gardener, neurodivergent / intuitive healer.
 I am a Jewish woman with trans experience, living in Germany.
-I’m Cherokee from my grandmother and therefore Indigiqueer (though I did not grow up on Reservation).
+I’m Cherokee from my grandmother and therefore Indigiqueer (though I did not grow up on reservation).
 I have long been an advocate for queer rights, trans community building, and domestic violence prevention, especially in rural and small-town contexts.

-I’m also a coach who works with individuals, groups, NGOs, and businesses wanting to develop intentional leadership, smoothly navigate change management, develop robust diversity and inclusion programmes, as well as integrate mindfulness and somatic coaching into their lives and organizations.
+I’m a coach who works with individuals, groups, NGOs, and businesses wanting to develop intentional leadership, smoothly navigate change management, develop robust diversity and inclusion programmes, as well as integrate mindfulness and trauma-informed somatic coaching into their lives and organizations.

 We are free to change the world and start something new in it.—Hannah Arendt

 I grew up tucked into the Sierra Nevada Mountains, up against the Pacific Ocean.
-Redwood, fig, grape, juniper, and laurel helped me map the back way to the San Jouquin River where I’d startle deer grazing and coyotes hunting on the wetlands, which I watched dry up throughout my childhood.
+Redwood, fig, grape, juniper, and laurel helped me map the back way to the San Joaquin River where I’d startle deer grazing and coyotes hunting on the wetlands, which I watched dry up throughout my childhood.
 They dried up because the year I left California was the first year I’d ever looked up to the Sierras and not seen snowpack year-round.
 I didn’t know it at the time but it was the signal from my home that said it was time to go on the adventure that would be my adult life.